Majd Bahjat Suleiman: Career

 He is a founding partner in United Group for Publishing Advertising and Marketing, also known as United Group (UG), with his business partner Bachar Kiwan United Group (UG) publishes the government-aligned Baladna newspaper in Syria, and published the defunct Al-Balad newspaper in Lebanon, Kuwait, and the Comoros.
 Kiwan and Suleiman grew their partnership with the establishment of several affiliated businesses in the fields of banking, construction, tourism, advertising and publishing, taking on local business partners in various countries.
 Their businesses include Al Waseet International, AWI Holding Limited, Comoro Gulf Holdings (CGH), Comoro Gulf Aviation, and Jad & Jana (France).

 Suleiman and Kiwan also established AWI Company, also known as AWI Group, an affiliate of United Group (UG) based in Dubai Media City.
 AWI Company published a number of technical and advertising newspapers and magazines in 35 cities in 12 countries.
 The group publications included Layalina, Top Gear, Marie Claire, Fortune, and Concord Media for Road Advertisements.
 The group planned for an IPO in 2012 but stopped due to Syrian civil war.

 Personal life

-Majd Suleiman is married to model and fashion entrepreneur Zina Khair, co-founder of the fashion accessory brand LE MARAIS 101.
-In 2005, the Canadian Foreign Affairs department drew controversy for issuing a tourist visa, at the request of Bahjat Suleiman, to Zina Khair to visit Montreal to give birth.
+Majd Suleiman is married to fashion entrepreneur Zina Khair, co-founder of the fashion accessory brand LE MARAIS 101.
+In 2005, the Canadian Foreign Affairs department was criticized for issuing a tourist visa to Zina Khair at the request of Bahjat Suleiman, so that she could give birth in Montreal.